lbormann/darts-hub/README.md

 ### Windows - Linux - MacOS

+1) Create a new folder in your user/home directory
-Download the appropiate file for your os in the release section.
+2) Download the appropiate zip-file in the release section.
+3) Extract the zip-file to the new folder
-On Linux / MacOS you probably need to make it executable:
+4) On Linux / MacOS you need to make it executable:

     chmod +x autodarts-desktop

 MacOS: By the time you need to disable os-app-verification:

     sudo spctl --master-disable
 Unfortunately I couldn't find a proper way without doing this.
 Moreover make sure you do initial installation-steps for macos in case you want to use autodarts-client (https://docs.autodarts.io/getting-started/installation/)
+5) Open autodarts-desktop by double-click

 ### Usage